Croyd/uQuest/README.md

 # uQuest
 **Overly customizable quest system plugin for Bukkit by Hawox**

-I have taken uQuest and updated it for Bukkit 1.3.2(Now 1.7.2) and added a lot of new features to it.
+I have taken uQuest and updated it for Craftbukkit 1.9.2 and added a lot of new features to it.

+note: Right now it will not support name changing, if you change your name you'll lose your quest progress.
+      Also it will not support the new blocks in 1.9 or 1.8.
+Working on it.

 I did this all for my server but wanted to share it with everyone.